ibm-messaging/iot-nodered/README.md

 1. Log in to Raspberry Pi.
 (Default login Username: pi Password: raspberry)
 2. Install node red from npm registry by running sudo npm install node-red (No need to do this step, if its done previously)
-3. Install iotcloudDev from npm registry by running sudo npm install node-red-iotclouddev (No need to do this step, if its done previously)
+3. Install iotcloudDev from npm registry by running sudo npm install node-red-contrib-iotclouddev (No need to do this step, if its done previously)
 4. cd to the node red directory
 5. Note down the MAC address of your raspberry pi which is needed for the registered flow
 6. Register organization, device id, authorization tokens as these are needed for registered flow